hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

 =="edçba"
 ```

-Another approach could be to introduce a **unicode!** datatype ("character-based"), retaining the **string!** datatype ("code-point-based") and allow the programmer to switch between the two as they need.
+Another approach could be to introduce a **text!** datatype ("character-based"), retaining the **string!** datatype ("code-point-based") and allow the programmer to switch between the two as they need.